larkintuckerllc/aws-architect-associate/2/2.1/README.md

 * AWS Step Functions is a web service that enables you to coordinate the components of distributed applications and microservices using visual workflows.
 You build applications from individual components that each perform a discrete function, or task, allowing you to scale and change applications quickly.

 **note:** A Cloud Guru, Amazon State Language (JSON).
 Finite State Machine.

+* AWS X-Ray is a service that collects data about requests that your application serves, and provides tools you can use to view, filter, and gain insights into that data to identify issues and opportunities for optimization.
+For any traced request to your application, you can see detailed information not only about the request and response, but also about calls that your application makes to downstream AWS resources, microservices, databases and HTTP web APIs.

+The daemon is available for Linux, Windows, and macOS, and is included on AWS Elastic Beanstalk and AWS Lambda platforms.